IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 After a congestion event the reference window seeks to increase by one segment per RTT until a certain number of RTT elapses.
-After this initial congestion avoidance phase the refrence window increases multiplicativly where the increase factor is adjusted relative to a previous max value and the time elapsed since last congestion event.
+After this initial congestion avoidance phase the reference window increases multiplicatively where the increase factor is adjusted relative to a previous max value and the time elapsed since last congestion event.
 This enables a faster convergence to a higher link speed.